Megre/TraceAgent/README.md

 - `CLASS_PATH`: the path to search for classes.
 - `AGENT_PATH`: the path of the trace agent.
-- `PARAM`: the parameter passed the trace agent.
+- `PARAM`: the parameter passed to the trace agent.
 - `ENTRY_CLASS`: the Java class to execute.

 ### Parameter

     [method=<REGEX>][#field=<REGEX>][#log=<LOG_PATH>][#append=true]

-- `REGEX (regular expression)`: it matches the JNI (Java Native Interface) signature of a method or a field.
+- `REGEX (regular expression)` matches the [JNI (Java Native Interface)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/types.html) signature of a method or a field.
 A `REGEX` starting with "!" matches the negative of the regular expression followed.
 - `LOG_PATH`: the path to save the log.
-If "append=true" is set, new log lines will be appended to existing log.
+If "append=true" is set, new log lines will be appended to the existing log.

 # Example